 My American Experience

 From George Washington (1789-1797) to William McKinley (1897-1901), who is your favorite?
 Was it one of the Adams', Jefferson, or any of the other founding fathers?
-Or was it Andrew Jackson, or Abraham Lincoln?
+Or was it Andrew Jackson, Abraham Lincoln, or James Garfield?
 Which of the new country's leaders most helped shape America's identity in its first century of existence?
 Who was the most influential, and who had the most impact on the country we live in today?
 Share your story.

 Or click here to share your favorite 20th-century American president.